 - There are different types of treatment for childhood vascular tumors.

 - Children with childhood vascular tumors should have their treatment planned by a team of health care providers who are experts in treating cancer in children.

-- Eleven types of standard treatment are used:
+- Twelve types of standard treatment are used: